-- First, you must file a Petition for Dissolution of Marriage.
+- We will file a Petition for Dissolution of Marriage on your behalf.

-- Then, you must serve your spouse with the petition and a summons.
+- Then, we will serve your spouse with the petition and a summons.

-- If both parties are able to reach a settlement agreement that the judge deems fair, an uncontested divorce will be granted.
+- If both parties reach a settlement agreement that the judge deems fair, an uncontested divorce will be granted.

 - If you and your spouse cannot agree on settlement terms, your divorce is considered contested.